AnalogFeelings/godot-psx/README.md

 ## :wave: Attributions

-Dithering and lit/unlit shaders are based on work by **Mighty Duke**, which was licensed under the CC0 license.
+Lit and unlit shaders are based on work by **Mighty Duke**, which is licensed under the CC0 license.
+Dithering shader is based on work by the **Duckstation** emulator team.

-Dithering shader is based on: https://godotshaders.com/shader/ps1-post-processing/
+Dithering shader is based on: https://github.com/stenzek/duckstation/blob/master/src/core/gpu_hw_shadergen.cpp
 Lit and unlit shaders are based on: https://godotshaders.com/shader/ps1-shader/

 Thanks to the [HauntedPS1](https://twitter.com/hauntedps1) community for inspiration and help with the Fade shader quantization.